dmoggles/blueskysocial/README.md

 blueskysocial is a Python library for managing social media posts and images.
 It provides a Client class for interacting with social media platforms, as well as classes for representing posts and images.

+## Important Note About Issues

+While I welcome issues and try to work on them, I also have come to realise that I frequently don't see them.

+**If you submit an issue, I kindly ask that you also send me a message to https://bsky.app/profile/dmitry.mclachbot.com to let me know about it**

 ## Installation

 To install blueskysocial, you can use pip: